 3. Give them Godly role models.

 One of the best ways to teach your kids what Godly character looks like in everyday life, is to introduce them to Godly role models.
-This can be adults in the church, relatives that are a good example or even reading biographies to them about great Christians.
+This can be adults in the church, relatives who are a good example or even reading biographies to them about great Christians.

 4. Pray daily for their character to grow and develop

 One of my favorite things to tell parents is that we need to work as though it all depends on us, and pray as though it all depends on God.
 We need to do our part to diligently teach and train our kids to have Godly character.
 But then ask God to do His work in their hearts.

 Even when you get discouraged and don’t see the results as soon as you were hoping, you need to stay faithful in working and praying, trusting God will do His part.